Fishery Falls, Queensland: Education

+There are no secondary schools in Fishery Falls.
+The nearest government secondary schools are Gordonvale State High School in Gordonvale to the north-west and Babinda State School in Babinda to the south.

 Attractions

 The South Sea Islander Memorial at the corner of the Bruce Highway and McMahon Drive commemorates over 60,000 Kanakas who were contracted to work in the sugarcane plantations from 1863 to 1906.
-Although some came voluntarily, others were misinformed about their contracts, while some were kidnapped (a practice known as blackbirding).
+Although some came voluntarily, others were misinformed about their contracts or were kidnapped (a practice known as blackbirding).